-How about when the house plant grows too much and you want to take a cutting or cut the cane.
+How about when the house plant grows too much and you want to take a cutting or cut the stems.

 Handle it just the way you’re currently growing your “Lucky Bamboo”.
 Place the new cutting in a small pot with some rock and keep it moist until roots appear.

 There are claims that the “Lucky Bamboo” can live for years and I don’t doubt it.
 Just about any plant can be enjoyed for years with proper care.

 Just in case you’re wondering if Happy Bamboo is that much different that the more familiar and commercially grown Dracaenas.

 Other than being a different variety and grown or presented in an unusual way… NO. You’ll find Dracaena massangeana marketed in a similar fashion as… “Lucky Tree Logs”.